 When you start working somewhere, make sure you read through and fully understand your contract.
 The moment you start your work, keep track of all your responsibilities and accomplishments.
 Should someone bother or bully you, make sure you have a sheet to hand whereby you note everything down, including the date and hour.
 Keep track of all these, so when you escalate your issue to the HR department, you have proof and detailed information.

 There are obvious class distinctions in Britain and you will very quickly notice them.
 Men still dominate the higher management positions in the UK and there are some salary discrepancies between women and men.
-In general, the workplaces tend to be safe and trouble free.
-You can make friends and get a better understanding of the British culture.
+In general, workplaces tend to be safe and trouble-free.
+You can make friends and get a better understanding of British culture.

 Here are some important things you need to be aware of when you work in the UK.